-Working for a Wage and Consumption (NSS & IHDS).
+Working for a Wage and Consumption (NSS and IHDS).
 In the model, when positive early life shocks decrease education, it is because children are generating resources for their families.
 To shed light on this mechanism, we now estimate equation (1) with an indicator variable for working for a wage as the outcome.
 Appendix Table A4 reports the results using the NSS and the IHDS.
 In both data sets, we find that early life shocks reduce working for a wage among children in low child labor districts, consistent with the increases in education we observed in ASER and the NSS.
-On the other hand, this reduction in working attenuates as CL{dt} increases and the total effects in high child labor districts are positive in most data sets and specifications.
+On the other hand, this reduction in working attenuates as $CL{dt}$ increases and the total effects in high child labor districts are positive in most data sets and specifications.
 An important caveat to focusing on wage labor is that children do not only generate resources by working for a wage; we expect home production (including on the family farm) to be important as well.
 Hence, these estimates may underestimate the extent to which children work in response to positive early life shocks in high child labor districts.

 In order to have an omnibus measure that reflects the resources generated by children, including by home production, we look at the effect of early life shocks on consumption.
 Appendix Table A5 reports the effect of children's early life rainfall shocks on households' per capita consumption.
-Since consumption is measured at the household level, our aggregate rainfall shock measure now sums over the ELR{dta} measures of all children aged 5-17 in the household, and an observation is a household.
+Since consumption is measured at the household level, each observation is a household.
+Our aggregate rainfall shock measure now sums over the $ELR{dta}$ measures of all children aged 5-17 in the household, and we include controls for the number of children.
 Households with children who received more positive early life rainfall shocks have lower consumption per capita in low child labor districts (consistent with children attending more school).
 This attenuates with increases in child labor prevalence and becomes positive across all specifications (albeit not significantly so) in high child labor districts.
+These results are consistent with the model assumption that $\frac{\partial w{2,high}}{\partial h} > \frac{\partial w{2,low}}{\partial h}$ , though we caution that household consumption will not capture the latent productivity of children who do not work.